 I've been working in the U.S. as a software engineer with an H-1B visa for more than a year now.
 My employer just informed me that my last day of work will be this Friday.
 Apparently, the company is going through a restructuring, and my job is being eliminated.
 Does my H-1B visa allow for any grace period, or will I be out of status or "illegal" after my job ends?
 Can I ask for another visa to look for a job?

 We’re sorry to hear you're losing your job.
-Depending upon your situation, you may have a few options to maintain lawful immigration status, as reviewed below.
+Depending upon your situation, you might have a few options to maintain lawful immigration status, as reviewed below.
 It’s important that you do everything possible to maintain lawful status.
 If U.S. Citizenship and Immigration Services (USCIS) finds that you are "unlawfully present," you could face harsh legal consequences, particularly after six months go by.

 Find Another Job Quickly